istempmail/wp-istempmail/readme.txt

 For bigger websites flooded with fake emails, premium plans are available.

 == Installation ==
-Upload the IsTempMail plugin to your blog, then click Activate it, and it'll work immediately.
+Upload the plugin to your blog, then click Activate it, and it'll work immediately.

 If you have registered an account and get an API token at [IsTempMail](https://www.istempmail.com/sign-in), you can enter it at your WordPress Dashboard > Settings > IsTempMail.